udacity/ud867/FinalProject/README.md

 This next task will be pretty tricky.
 Instead of pulling jokes directly from our Java library, we'll set up a Google Cloud Endpoints development server, and pull our jokes from there.

-Follow the instructions in the following tutorial to add a Google Could Endpoints module to your project:
+The following tutorial explains how to add and use a Google Cloud Endpoints module to your project.
+The starter code already includes the module in the folder called backend.
+Therefore, you can skip the creation steps in the tutorial:

 https://github.com/GoogleCloudPlatform/gradle-appengine-templates/tree/master/HelloEndpoints